lindentechde/Somon-Script/README.md

 - Node.js 20.x or 22.x (LTS)
 - npm or yarn
-- TypeScript knowledge (for contributing)
+- TypeScript knowledge (for internal development)

 ### Setup